Hell on Wheels (TV series): Critical response

+For season one, the review aggregation website Rotten Tomatoes reported a 61% approval rating based on 36 reviews, with an average rating of 7.1/10.
+The website's critical consensus states, "Its Old West setting and central revenge plot may be overly familiar, but Hell on Wheels holds just enough intrigue to keep things interesting."
 The first season was given 63% on Metacritic based on 28 reviews, indicating a "generally favorable" impression.

-The second season was given 60% on Metacritic, indicating "mixed or average" reviews.
+The second season was given 60% on Metacritic, indicating "mixed or average" reviews, while Rotten Tomatoes reported a 75% approval rating based on 12 reviews, with an average rating of 7.0/10, and a critical consensus that reads, "While it still feels like it's finding its legs, the second season of Hell on Wheels is more confident than the first and perfectly acceptable for those in need of a Western fix."

 The Washington Post's Hank Stuever rated the show highly, commenting, "Hands down, the most intriguing show on the fall slate.
 Though imbued with epic sweep, Hell on Wheels is a western at heart, even if that heart is cold.
-Plenty of guns, knives, arrows, scalpings – mixed with the incendiary socio-psychological wounds left in the Civil War’s wake."
+Plenty of guns, knives, arrows, scalpings – mixed with the incendiary socio-psychological wounds left in the Civil War's wake."

 Robert Lloyd of the Los Angeles Times says the show "...takes its cues more from the movies than from life.
 Never, in the episodes I watched, did I feel as if I were actually seeing how a railroad got built, and sometimes it took a bit of squinting not to see the characters as actors in a field, reading lines.
 Still, for all the unlikely things [the creators] make happen in order to get their characters into place, and the dogged refusal of a couple of those characters to become interesting at all, the show gathers steam as it goes on."

 The Wall Street Journal's Nancy Dewolf Smith comments: " 'Hell on Wheels' finds enough beauty, danger and emotion to make some part of every episode seem fresh and worth waiting for.
 Not that new is always a good thing.
 Despite striking performances even in many of the smaller roles, the actors sometimes are made to symbolize very modern obsessions, e.g. with race and gender.
 The sight of modern sensibilities lurking behind the curtains can break ye olde spell."

 Brian Lowry of Variety writes: "While the diverse mix of characters could work to the program's advantage over the long haul, jumping to and fro among them creates a diluted, herky-jerky ride in the early going."